 Rewild your lawn

-If you have an area of grass, let it grow fairly tall before you cut it.
-In doing so, you can provide habitat, shelter, and food for wildlife.
+If you have an area of grass, let it grow fairly tall before you cut it to provide shelter for wildlife.
+Let native flowers self seed on your lawn to provide pollinators with food, in turn attracting birds and other predators to your garden.

 Woodpiles and compost